SpiriitLabs/form-filter-bundle/docs/features/working-with-the-bundle.md

 }
 ```

-To automatically validate your requests, you have to make use of Symfony its built-in `$form->handleRequest()` function.
+To automatically validate your requests, you have to make use of Symfony's built-in `$form->handleRequest()` function.
 In your controller, you can create your forms in a different way:

 ```php